 Determine Baseline and Sources of Toxic Contaminant Loadings

-- Preliminary results indicate substantial human waste presence in all streams, but results have shown considerably higher concentrations of human-specific bacteria in five of the eight streams.
+Preliminary results indicate substantial human waste presence in all streams, but results have shown considerably higher concentrations of human-specific bacteria and human pathogens in five of the eight streams.